ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Compromised TAM

 Device TEEs are responsible for validating the supplied TAM certificates to determine that the TAM is trustworthy.
+A compromised TAM may bring multiple threats and damage to user devices that it can managee and the device owners.
+In one hand, the device information of many devices that the TAM manages and therefore have in its system may be leaked to a bad actor.
+On the other hand, a compromised TAM can install many TAs to launch somee DoS attack to devices, for example, by filling up a device's TEE resources reserved for TAs such that other TAs may not get resource to be installed or properly function.
+It may also install malicious TAs to, potentially, many devices, if it can also get or access a Trusted Component signer key that is trusted by the TEEs.
-A compromised TAM can install arbitrary TAs to, potentially, many devices, which makes TAMs high value targets.
+This makes TAMs high value targets.
 An advanced, persistent threat actor could potentially compromise a TAM without impacting its certificate or raising concern from the TAM's operator.

-To mitigate this threat, TEEs have several options for detecting and mitigating a compromised TAM:
+To mitigate this threat, TEE Agents have several options as listed below but not limit to these for detecting and mitigating a compromised TAM:

 1. Apply an ACL to the TAM, indicating which TAs it is permitted to install.
 2. Use a transparency log to expose a TA compromise: TAMs publish an